iphipps/eng-exercise/DEVELOPING.md

 #### Testing

 Code should be tested.
-Engineers should write unit tests, end to end tests and those tests should run in ci at every commit.
+Engineers should write unit tests and end to end tests.
+Those tests should run in ci frequently (at every commit).
 The team should also test manually.
-The product should have user testing and event analytics to determine user behavior and improve.
+The product should have user testing and event analytics to determine user behavior.
+This provides a metric for improvement.

-Big bugs and outages should have post mortems and document the incident, why it happened, and we ought to work to prevent it from happening again in the future.
+Big bugs and outages should result in post mortems and a document of the incident, why it happened, and we ought to work to prevent it from happening again in the future.

 #### Demo

 Each engineer should present their work to stakeholders.
-This is a positive experience as developers get to present and show off what they accomplished
+This is a positive experience as developers get to present and show off what they have accomplished.

 #### Retrospective